Particular/docs.particular.net/nservicebus/msmq/routing_content_msmqtransport_[1,).partial.md

 ## Instance mapping file

 The instance mapping file is a simple XML file that has to be located either on a local hard drive or a network drive.
-When using MSMQ as the transport, NServiceBus will automatically look for an `instance-mapping.xml` file in `AppDomain.BaseDirectoy`.
+When using MSMQ as the transport, NServiceBus will automatically look for an `instance-mapping.xml` file in `AppDomain.BaseDirectory`.

 NOTE: When running under ASP.NET the `instance-mapping.xml` file may not be located in `AppDomain.BaseDirectory`.
 In this case specify the path using the [`FilePath`](#instance-mapping-file-filepath) setting.